anur0n/academic-personal-webpage-kickstart/content/post/image-captioning-&-search/index.md

     pickle.dump(meta_dict, handle, protocol=pickle.HIGHEST_PROTOCOL)
 ```

+Download the generated files and upload it to your pythonAnywhere project directory and load them in new encoder/decoders.

 Now when generating caption for a new image we create the Encoder, Decoders that were defined in the image captioning models and load these saved weights to those models.
 Also we load the meta-dictionary.